kylirh/kylirh.github.io/_posts/2014-02-01-hello-world.markdown

 section: blog
 ---

-#Hello World
 Welcome to my blog!
-This baby is just getting started!
+This baby is just getting started.
 Right now I'm still working out the kinks with its design and setup.
-I'm hoping that in the near future I'll switch over to producing top-notch content.
+I'm hoping that in the near future I'll switch over to producing decent content.
 Stay tuned for (hopefully) great things!